SamoraMachel/PythonProject-Script/README.md

 # Python Project Starter Script

 This is a simple project that reduces redundacy while creating a new python project.
-The project talormade based on my preferences when I start a new project.
+The project taloir made based on my preferences when I start a new project.

 The script does the following :